 Corydoras are also known as cory catfish.
-They are a freshwater fish that is extremely popular with aquarium enthusiasts all over the world.
-What is especially appealing about this fish is that they are very social and like to be kept in groups of 6 or 7 of their own species as well with other breeds of fish.
+They are freshwater fish that is extremely popular with aquarium enthusiasts all over the world.
+What is especially appealing about these fish is that they are very social and like to be kept in groups of 6-7 or more of their own species as well as other breeds of fish.
 These types of fish groups are called schools.

 If you have a tank full of corydoras, count yourself very lucky!
 You will be able to introduce other similar temperamental fish to the aquarium without getting any trouble from your cory catfish.
 In fact, if you have tetras or other similar colored fish in the tank, the cory catfish will swim with them playfully.

 Another benefit of having a school of cory catfish in your aquarium is that they will help keep your tank clean.
 Corydoras are bottom feeders.
 This means that they spend most of their lives at the bottom of the tank, looking for leftover food and other debris to nibble on.
 Bottom feeders, in general, are great tank companions for messy fish and make your life that much easier when it comes to cleaning the tank.

 Corydoras is the scientific name for cory catfish.
 We will be referring to them by both names throughout this article, so don’t get confused.
 Most fish have a scientific name as well as a ‘street’ name, in this case, the scientific name and street name are just as commonly used.

 TABLE OF CONTENTS

 - Where Are Corydoras Found in the Wild?

 - When Are Corydoras Old Enough to Mate?

 - Identifying If Your Corydora Is Male Or Female